sefose/freeze-o-matic/README.md

 2. as a user I want to see a list of items, which I put in my freezer
 3. as a user I want to see the details of the items in my freezer (description, best before date, date of input)
 4. as a user, I want to add categorize my items by categories I can choose
-5. as i user, when I categorize my items I want so see categories, I’ve already sorted items into
+5. as a user, when I categorize my items I want so see categories, I’ve already sorted items into
 6. as a user I want to filter my items be category and best-before date
 7. as a user, I want to sort my items by category and best-before date
-8. as i user want to log in, so the I see the items in my freezer
+8. as a user want to log in, so the I see the items in my freezer
 9. as a user I want to have multiple lists for freezers, were I can put items in
 10. as a user, I want to name the list of my freezer and see the name while seeing the list of items
 11. as a user I want to be able to delete item lists of freezers